+- Cutting Table Operator

 - Sheet Metal Mechanic

+- Welder

 - Welding Technician

+- Welding Inspector

 - Metal Fabrication Technician

-Students in the Monty Tech Welding/ Metal Fabrication program may benefit from an articulation agreement with the Sheet Metal Workers Local Union, as listed below.
-This agreement is intended to save qualified students time and money, making advanced technical training much more attainable.
+Students in the Monty Tech Welding/ Metal Fabrication program may benefit from a number of articulation agreements with area colleges and labor organizations, as listed below.
+These agreements save qualified students time and money, making a college education and advanced technical training much more attainable.
 Graduating students are encouraged to visit with their guidance counselor to verify eligibility.

-Sheet Metal Workers Local Union No. 17 & Local No. 63 Acceleration in the training program as follows: Accepted graduates with additional credit will enroll as first year apprentices, and will be eligible for promotion to third year level upon satisfactory completion of one-year probationary period. --- ---
+Sheet Metal Workers Local Union No. 17 & Local No. 63 Acceleration in the training program as follows: Accepted graduates with additional credit will enroll as first year apprentices, and will be eligible for promotion to third year level upon satisfactory completion of one-year probationary period.
+Keene State College ISSAFE 101 Safety Awareness (4) SAFE 290 Special Topics in Safety (4) SPDI 290 Special Topics (4) OSHA 10-hour Construction Safety Certificate